giancosta86/moondeploy/README.md

 * Whenever an application is run, MoonDeploy stores a dedicated log within the logs directory.
 By default, it is **USER_DIRECTORY/MoonDeploy/logs**

-* To uninstall an application, just delete its directory
+* To uninstall an application, just remove its directory from the app gallery using your file manager

 ## For software developers